Calendar Icon White

 5. Effective generative AI data security requires governance, discovery, and control to operate together.

-• Sensitive information may appear indirectly in generated outputs, even if it was not explicitly requested.
+• Sensitive information can appear indirectly in outputs

 Generative AI Data Security